Germany's Bosch to open automotive chip factory in June

 Bosch began testing the fully automated production of prototype chips, a step towards starting full-scale production at the end of the year, it said.

-The plant will not produce the kind of semiconductor chips now in short supply, causing disruptions to the global car industry.
+The plant will not produce all of the sort of semiconductor chips now in short supply, causing disruptions to the global car industry, but so-called ASICs (application-specific integrated circuit) microchips, remedying parts of the bottlenecks and only from the end of 2021 onwards.

 The factory, partly financed by the Free State of Saxony and federal government in Berlin, will employ 700 people.
 Plans for the plant were announced in 2017.